RouHim/beammp-container-image/README.md

 ## Motivation

-Because there were no well-documented, alpine based beammp docker images out there, I did one by myself.
-Building the beammp server is needed, because the prebuilt linux binary uses glibc as C standard library implementation (instead of musl).
+Because there were no well-documented, alpine based BeamMP docker images out there, I did one by myself.
+Building the BeamMP server is needed, because the prebuilt linux binary uses glibc as C standard library implementation (instead of musl).

 ## Usage